OpenST/facilitator/README.md

 # Facilitator

 Mosaic facilitator is an executable which enables atomic token transfers across two blockchains.
-Facilitator executable facilitates stake & mint and Redeem & unstake of any EIP20 token using mosaic gateways.
+Facilitator executable facilitates stake & mint and redeem & unstake of any EIP20 token using mosaic gateways.
 Facilitator earns reward for facilitating token transfers across two blockchains.

 ## Prerequisite
 1. Docker version `18.09.1` or above.